budavariam/budavariam.github.io/content/posts/2024-08-03-starschema-hackathon/index.md

 After orientation, I met a colleague who was planning on working alone on an open source project related to robotics, it was a match made in heaven.

-The topic of the hackathon was: *Make us think of make us wow*.
+The topic of the hackathon was: *Make us think or make us wow*.

 We needed to do something awesome.